Unrecognized

 Bulldog lab mixes are moderate shedders and will require regular, weekly brushing to remove loose hair and skin and to help distribute their natural oils for a clean, shiny coat.

-They will need to be bathed every 1-2 months, and if they inherit the folds of skin typical of English Bulldogs, you'll need to take care to keep them clean and dry.
-Any trapped moisture can lead to greasy or itchy skin and can even cause mildew or mould.
+They will need to be bathed every 1-2 months, and if they inherit the folds of skin typical of English Bulldogs.
+You’ll need to take care to keep them clean and dry because trapped moisture can lead to skin problems.

 Labrador Retrievers aren’t very vocal dogs, and while Bulldogs can bark, they rarely do it compulsively and generally simply to communicate something with you.